Installation

 How to install Pigsty?

 Install Pigsty with 4 steps: Prepare, Download, Configure and Install.
+Also check offline if you don’t have internet access.

 Short Version